janeczku/rancher-v2-logging/README.md

-# Rancher 2.5 Logging Best Practices and Troubleshootig
+# Rancher 2.5 Logging Best Practices

 Rancher 2.5 ships with a new logging integration based on the [Banzai Logging Operator](https://github.com/banzaicloud/logging-operator).
 This repository contains a few configuration examples implementing recommended settings for production, migration notes as well as best practices and troubleshooting with a focus on Elasticsearch log storage.